 Norfolk, NY 12345

-After the excitement of an interview, if two weeks have passed without any further communication, feel free to send a gentle, short follow-up.
+After the excitement of an interview, if two weeks have passed without any further communication, feel free to send a gentle, brief follow-up.

 Dear Mr. Parker: